-NURS 250 Academic Nursing Essentials

-This course introduces students to the language of nursing, critical thinking, and the essential academic skills necessary for success in nursing.
+NURS 250 Academic Nursing Essentials 3 This course introduces students to the language of nursing, critical thinking, and the essential academic skills necessary for success in nursing.
 Students will explore nursing history, evidence based practice, scholarly communication both oral and written, and the nursing process.
 Students will also examine the role of technology and its impact on nursing practice, privacy, confidentiality, and health care.

-NURS 310 Pathophysiology/Pharmacology
+NURS 310 Pathophysiology/Pharmacology 4

 This course focuses on core concepts of alterations of human homeostatic processes and pharmacokinetics, pharmacodynamics, and pharmacotherapeutics.
 Causes of pathophysiology in select body systems are discussed along with corresponding physical effects and responses.
-Pharmacologic therapeutic agents are discussed in relation to their effects on body systems experiencing disease pathology throughout the lifespan. responsibilities regarding safe medication administration, client teaching, laboratory data analysis and current research trends in pharmacology for the treatment of human diseases are discussed.
+Pharmacologic therapeutic agents are discussed in relation to their effects on body systems experiencing disease pathology throughout the lifespan.
+Nursing responsibilities regarding safe medication administration, client teaching, laboratory data analysis and current research trends in pharmacology for the treatment of human diseases are discussed.
 Ethical/legal and cultural considerations of medication administration are discussed.
-Prerequisites: Minimum grade of C in NURS 301 and 320.
+Prerequisites: Minimum grade of C in NURS 250: Academic Nursing Essentials and NURS 320: Introduction to Professional Holistic Nursing or Co-requisites: NURS 250: Academic Nursing Essentials and NURS 320: Introduction to Professional Holistic Nursing.